j-buss/jb_blog/content/posts/machine-learning/mlflow-introduction/index.md

   - pip:
     - mlflow>=1.0
 ```
-##### MLproject
+##### mlflow-tutorial/sklearn-iris-classification/MLproject

-The MLproject file is a MLFlow configuration file that each project needs to identify the specific components of the model.
+The MLproject file is a mlflow configuration file that each project needs to identify the specific components of the model.

 ```yaml
 name: sklearn_logistic_example